 Also a major exhibition on the 20th century Russian artists Ilye Repin.
 This artist is worth looking up and researching, largely unknown in the west.

-Once we resume the art classes, our next exhibition will be fast approaching.
-May Saturday 23rd, Sunday 24th and bank holiday Monday 25th 2020.
+Due to Covid-19 we've had to cancel several exhibitions.
+Our next one is planned for March & April 2021 at Wayfarers arcade, Southport.
 This is your opportunity to display and hopefully sell a painting!
 Never be put off from exhibiting your work.
 Your paintings are transformed once mounted and framed.
 And we artists are usually reluctant to exhibit, because we often think our work isn't good enough!
 A mistake.
 By exhibiting your paintings you will see them differently and you will often receive feedback from the public, which is invaluable for considering future work.

 You may want to take on a project over next couple of months?